MickeyKay/wp-dev-dashboard/readme.md

 ### Features ###
 * Displays plugin and theme support requests in sortable, collapsible metaboxes for ease of use.
+* View plugins and themes by user and/or slug.
+* Choose whether to show all support tickets, or just unresolved ones.
 * Implements caching to reduce load time for plugin and theme support ticket information.
 * Includes cache-busting "refresh" option to force refresh plugin and theme support ticket data.